eclipse-ankaios/ankaios/doc/docs/usage/quickstart.md

 ```

 We can check the state again with `ank get state` and see, that the workload
-`helloworld` has been added to `currentState.workloads` and the execution
+`helloworld` has been added to `desiredState.workloads` and the execution
 state is available in `workloadStates`.

 As the workload had a one time job its state is `ExecSucceeded` and we can